Triumph of the Will analysis

 Although the director preferred to work with professional athletes, Leni Riefenstahl’s athletic character and dance experience made her an undisputed leading female role favorite of Fanck.
 Over the next six years, from 1926 to 1931, Leni Riefenstahl performed key parts in five “mountain films”, the documentary by Arnold Fanck.
 The experience gained was invaluable in shaping the creative perception of her mindset.
 The very contrast of the physical and spiritual components of the “mountain films” of the 1920-s will help to form a similar directorial vision in “Triumph of the Will” (Triumph des Willens) and especially “Olympia” years after.

 Having gained confidence in her own creative powers, Helena Riefenstahl, a twenty-nine-year-old actress, and former dancer founded her own film company already in 1931.
-The debut work, which materialized as early as next year, was the ‘Das Blaue Licht» (Blue Light) mountain film, which transformed an established genre of entertaining melodrama into a creative breakthrough of the Riefenstahl camera, directorial and editing genius.
-It was because of this very debut that Leni Riefenstahl as a director came into notice of Adolf Hitler, who fought actively for unitary power in Germany that year, on the backdrop of a severe economic crisis.
+The debut work, which materialized as early as the next year, was the ‘Das Blaue Licht” (Blue Light) mountain film, which transformed an established genre of entertaining melodrama into a creative breakthrough of the Riefenstahl camera, directorial, and editing genius.
+It was because of this very debut that Leni Riefenstahl as a director came to notice of Adolf Hitler, who fought actively for unitary power in Germany that year, against the backdrop of a severe economic crisis.

 This first kind of failure in the arena of big German cinema only confirmed the determination of Adolf Hitler to entrust Riefenstahl with the creation of a film about the next Party Congress in 1934.
 The film was supposed to be created entirely by means of the documentary studio of Leni herself, according to the assurances of Hitler, with the full support of power and without the intervention of Goebbels.
 The director was also granted to have complete control over the final editing.